Mission & values

 Provide excellence in nursing education at the bachelor, master, and doctoral levels Accordion Closed

-Strengthen the research activities for the School of Nursing Accordion Closed
+Strengthen the research and scholarly activities for the School of Nursing Accordion Closed

 To nurture a climate of inquiry and research that addresses health disparities and needs of diverse individuals, communities and populations.

-- Identify and remove barriers for student and faculty inquiry.
+- Identify and remove barriers for student and faculty scholarship.

-Foster a culture of diversity, community, and global citizenship within the School of Nursing Accordion Closed
+Cultivate a culture of diversity, civility, community and global citizenship within the School of Nursing Accordion Closed

 Create an environment in which the strengths of diverse students, faculty, and staff are acknowledged and rewarded, and in which students, faculty, and staff work collaboratively to achieve success for the school, the university, the Flagstaff community, Arizona, and the profession.

-- Recruit and retain students, faculty, and staff of diverse backgrounds.
+- Identify resources and current needs for the recruitment and retention of students, faculty and staff of diverse backgrounds.

 Become the nation’s leading School of Nursing serving American Indians Accordion Closed